devkimchi/azure-easyauth-sample/README.md

 ## Known Limitations of Azure EasyAuth

 Azure EasyAuth is supposed to protect your entire app, not for specific pages.
-Therefore, if you want to protect certain pages of your app, you have to implement the authentication/authorisation logic by yourself.
+Therefore, if you want to protect certain pages of your app, you have to implement a custom authentication/authorisation logic by yourself.
+In this sample app, the [`EasyAuth.Handlers`](./src/EasyAuth.Handlers/) project is the one.

 ## Clean Up